top of page

 In the workplace, this stress can manifest in several ways:

-4. Increased Risk of Burnout: Over time, unresolved stress can lead to burnout – a state of physical, mental, and emotional exhaustion.
+4. Increased Risk of Burnout: Over time, unresolved stress can lead to burnout – a state of physical, mental and emotional exhaustion.
 This can make getting out of bed in the morning a challenge and affect both your work performance and your mental health.

 5. Interpersonal Strain: Stress can make you more irritable, which impacts your relationships with colleagues and supervisors.
 Communication breakdowns, tension in meetings, or simply feeling disconnected from others can affect collaboration and morale in the workplace.